 If you’re looking for a nice photo spot at Campbell House for sharing on Instagram, you should check out the library area.
 This section is a great quiet with a comfy sofa to chill while reading a book, having some wine, taking pictures or hanging out with friends.

 As for the room, it is well decorated with wooden tables, chairs and drawers.
-There are also some Chinese calligraphy on the wall as decoration.
-The air conditioner was working great, it was really cold when set to 16°C and I had a good night sleep on its comfortable bed for the 2-nights stay at Campbell House.
+There is also some Chinese calligraphy on the wall as decoration.
+The air conditioner was working great, it was really cold when set to 16°C and I had a good night’s sleep on its comfortable bed for the 2-nights stay at Campbell House.

 Exploring Chulia Street